 Your instructions might say:

 To make a post, click the blue “Create” button.
 Type your message, be sure to select a topic, and click post.
-You can edit it afterwards by clicking the 3 dots to the right of the post’s title.
+You can edit it afterward by clicking the 3 dots to the right of the post’s title.

 What Do Students Need to Know?